 Not all policies are alike and depending on the value of your collectibles, you may have many insurance options.
 It’s critical to talk with an insurance professional and discuss the best coverage for your unique collection.
 Insuring your high value collectibles is possible with a Trusted Choice® independent insurance agent.

 Request an Appointment with V.F.
-McNeil Insurance or Call (203) 481-2684 to speak with an insurance agent with any questions you may have about insurance in Connecticut, including insurance for valuable articles.
+McNeil Insurance or Call (203) 481-2684 to speak with an insurance agent.
+We can answer your questions about getting insurance in Connecticut, including insurance for valuable articles.